codingforpleasure/customized-workspace/Ubuntu/useful-resources/pandas.md

 train['Fare'].value_counts(bins=7)
 ```

-it is similar to: [Get data ditribution of the data per column](#get-data-ditribution-of-the-data-per-column)
+It is similar to: [Get data ditribution of the data per column](#get-data-ditribution-of-the-data-per-column)

 ## Get `mode` - value that appears most often in either column or row